misiektoja/forklift_x509_tools/README.md

 Change sed and awk binary paths in every script in case they are different in your case.

-Then create a new Forklift tool for every script via Commands -> Manage Tools and select 'Show output' option.
+Then create a new Forklift tool for every script via 'Commands' -> 'Manage Tools' and select 'Show output' option.

 <p align="center">
    <img src="./assets/forklift_x509_tools_config.png" alt="forklift_x509_tools_config" width="70%"/>